rxfxt/deepmumble/README.md

 ### TensorFlow

 The LSTM model is built using [TensorFlow](https://www.tensorflow.org/).
-Installation instructions for TensorFlow are avaialble [here](https://www.tensorflow.org/install/pip).
+Installation instructions for TensorFlow are available [here](https://www.tensorflow.org/install/pip).

 In addition, NumPy and Matplotlib are also required and would need to be installed.